vivaansinghvi07/unisci/docs/source/index.rst

-.. unisci documentation master file, created by sphinx-quickstart on Wed Apr 26 14:49:20 2023.
+..
+UniSci documentation master file, created by sphinx-quickstart on Wed Apr 26 15:10:25 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to unisci's documentation!
+Welcome to UniSci's documentation!
 ==================================

 .. toctree::